Illia Yefimchyk

-Illia "Golem" Yefimchyk (23 April 1988 – 11 September 2024) was a Belarusian bodybuilder.
-He was 6 ft 1 in tall and weighed 165 kg.
+Illia Yefimchyk (Ілля Яфімчык; 23 April 1988 – 11 September 2024), more commonly known as Illia Golem, was a Belarusian bodybuilder.
+He was 6 ft 1 in tall and weighed 340 lb.

 Career

 According to Muscle and Fitness magazine, he considered Arnold Schwarzenegger and Sylvester Stallone as his basic source of inspiration.
-As a teenager, Yefimchyk weighed approximately 70 kg, and was not able to perform pushups.
+As a teenager, Yefimchyk weighed approximately 70 kg and was not able to perform pushups.
 He adopted a strict training schedule and work ethic, including exercise physiology.

 He gained the nicknames "The Mutant" and "The 340lbs Beast", and became known as "Golem" after the folk creature.